-Content marketing is a strategy used to create and distribute relevant, useful content.
+Content marketing plan is a strategy used to create and distribute relevant, useful content.
 It typically takes the form of blog articles, videos, images, and social posts.

-Content marketing can take many forms, so it’s essential to define your audience and what you want to accomplish before you begin.
+Content marketing plan can take many forms, so it’s essential to define your audience and what you want to accomplish before you begin.